temni/temni.github.io/_posts/2025-02-04-constructor-pattern.md

     }
 }
 ```
+---
 ## Avoiding Common Pitfalls

 ### Replay Protection
 Code can prevent re-execution through state mutation.
 The initial state (`owner_address` in our case) becomes irreversibly transformed to the desired form.
-If the post-deployment state matches the `virgin` one - it makes sense to introduce a specific 1-bit flag
+If the post-deployment state matches the `virgin` state - it makes sense to introduce a specific 1-bit flag
-to make sure states don't match (so `ds.end_parse()` would raise an exception).
+to make sure states no longer match (so `ds.end_parse()` would throw an exception).

 ### Unauthorized Constructor Call Protection
 An actor deploying the contract must pass its own address as a part of `stateInit` data.
 In our example this is the only value being passed.
-Contract should throw an exception in case sender address does not match a persisted one.
+The contract should throw an exception in case the sender's address does not match a persisted one.
-It's not required to store this address back if the contract's logic doesn't need it (ownerless contracts).
+It's not required to store this address again if the contract's logic doesn't need it (ownerless contracts).

 ### Gas Considerations
 Constructor transactions might require a budgeting off-chain.
-Even if a deployment initiator pays fees separatly it's required to:
+Even if a deployment's initiator pays fees separatly it is required to:
 1. Keep some storage deposit on an account's balance.
 2. Manage the balance carefully in case of sending messages.